proservlab/lacework-deploy/README.md

 For each workspace environment, variables for that workspace are read in from the `env_vars` directory.
 Expected format for environment related vars is `variables-<workspace>.tfvars`.

-The environment modules allows for the disabling and enabling of various deployment components, if all components are enabled the following related environment varaibles are required:
+The environment modules allows for the disabling and enabling of various deployment components, if all components are enabled the following related environment variables are required:

 ```
 scenario="simple"